GunioRobot/bees/README.md

 Javascript is required for scrolling capabilities within the layout areas combined with a sticky footer (not iPhone/iPad)

-Issues: no IE or Opera compatibility (IE plans to implement flex box in IE10, Opera has no planned support yet)
+Support: IE10 support only; no earlier IE or Opera compatibility (flex box spec still in flux)

 Todo: integrate CoffeeScript, TransformJS, ContextMenu